shiva1998-R/DesktopAssistant/README.md

 **How to run the app locally?**

-First install python dependencies in your local system, use
+First install python dependencies in your local system using
 ```
 pip install -r requirements.txt
 ```